 Nina's wedding dress in 7 is an evident homage to The Bride from Kill Bill.
 In some of the in-game character panel artwork, she's depicted wielding weapons like katanas or submachine guns as well.

 Zafina has a few unlockable outfits in Tekken 6 (her debut game).
-One of them is called the "Bastet outfit" (which is inspired in the eponymous Egyptian cat goddess), which makes her look very much like Catwoman from the Halle Berry movie; this one appears in Tag 2 as well.
+One of them is called the "Bastet outfit" (inspired in the eponymous Egyptian cat goddess), which makes her look very much like Catwoman from the Halle Berry movie; this one appears in Tag 2 as well.
 Another of her unlockable outfits gives her a Bedlah Babe look, not unlike Princess Jasmine of Aladdin fame.